Improve the Knowledge Base TB

 Here are some resources that explain how we do things:

-- How the Knowledge Base works: This is an overview of how our wiki is different from others, what kinds of topics we cover, how new articles are created and some ways you can make existing articles better.
+- About the Knowledge Base: This is an overview of how our wiki is different from others, what kinds of topics we cover, how new articles are created and some ways you can make existing articles better.

 - How to write Knowledge Base articles TB: This is a guide to writing techniques and styles that we use to make articles more engaging and effective.